Review: ASUS ZenBook 13 OLED (UX325)

 ASUS ZenBook 13 OLED

 65 watt power adapter supports fast charging that can achieve 60% battery life in just 49 minutes, testing this out we found that the company stayed true to its claims and I was able to charge from 0 to 66% in just 49 minutes thanks to the type c plug that the power adapter uses.
-Aside from this we also tried to charge our device with a powerbank and it was able to charge my ZenBook 13 OLED TBH I was really surprised by this feature and this is one of the features I really liked about this device as I normally work outside and power outlets are not always available on cafes or study halls.
+Aside from this, we also tried to charge our device with a power bank, and it was able to charge my ZenBook 13 OLED TBH I was really surprised by this feature, and this is one of the features I really liked about this device as I normally work outside and power outlets are not always available on cafes or study halls.

 Display

-The ASUS ZenBook 13 OLED (UX325) has a 13.3-inch OLED Full HD frameless NanoEdge display with an 88 percent screen-to-body ratio.
-It also has a 100% DCI-P3 color gamut (133% sRGB), Pantone-Validated, supports HDR, and can produce brightness at 400 nits.
+The ASUS ZenBook 13 OLED (UX325) has a 13.3-inch OLED Full HD frameless NanoEdge display with an 88% screen-to-body ratio.
+It also has a 100% DCI-P3 colour gamut (133% sRGB), Pantone-Validated, supports HDR, and can produce brightness at 400 nits.

 Related Article: Top 5 reasons to choose ASUS OLED laptops